-Board Secretary, Sean Coulter, AIA is principal and design director at Simpson Coulter | STUDIO.
+Board Chair, Sean Coulter, AIA, is principal and design director at Simpson Coulter Studio.
 His leadership brings over 25 years of experience on large-scale projects for various public and private entities.
-Sean attended Louisiana Tech University and obtained both a B. Architecture and B. Art degree, which inspires his intensive approach to design.
-His oversight of the design team at Simpson Coulter | STUDIO infuses this unique background into the creative process ensuring that clients receive a holistic design that successfully balances functionality, innovation, and craft in its execution.
+Sean attended Louisiana Tech University and obtained both Bachelor of Architecture and Bachelor of Arts degrees, which inspires his intensive approach to design.
+His oversight of the design team at Simpson Coulter Studio infuses this unique background into the creative process ensuring that clients receive a holistic design that successfully balances functionality, innovation, and craft in its execution.
 His diverse professional portfolio has established him as an expert in his field, and his leadership in these typologies has resulted in multiple award-winning projects that have propelled the firm’s standing as experts within their community.

 Sean believes that architecture and community-building are intertwined and strives to offer his expertise past the boundaries of his immediate professional environment.
 He has served as president of the American Institute of Architects (AIA) Las Vegas and Nevada State Chapters and was awarded the AIA Nevada Service Award in 2010 for his contributions to the profession.
 He has been an adjunct professor and juror for UNLV’s School of Architecture and has served as a professional advisor for Clark High School and the Las Vegas Academy.
 He also encourages his staff to volunteer and provide mentorships that students and young architects rely on for future success within the field.
 In his spare time, Sean enjoys photography, biking, and nurturing his unhealthy obsession with Star Wars.